 Over the years, Nicholas Curry has appeared regularly as “The Unreliable Tour Guide” at venerable institutions and museums such as the Schirn Kunsthalle, the Nobel Museum and the Witney Biennale.

 2013 Nicholas Curry kindly agreed to perform as Unreliable Tour Guide at SomoS, leading the audience through the Algemeinplätze + Nahaufnahmen exhibition.
-The inspired and brilliantly improvised tour touched upon themes such as how to make it as an artist, exemplified by tales of the terrible power and amazing exploits of a certain Klaus Biesenbach.
+The inspired and brilliantly improvised tour touched upon themes such as how to make it as an artist, hidden realities, exemplified by tales of the terrible power and the amazing exploits of a certain Klaus Biesenbach in a surreal vision of Berlin.